 Station Road, OX10 9PT

-A 9.00 am weekly class in the 8 Ways & Qigong will start on Tuesday 14th September and
+A Tuesday 9.00 am weekly class in the 8 Ways & Qigong is suitable for beginners to join at any time

 CHOLSEY – LAURENCE HALL

 Advanced T’ai Chi Form classes are ongoing with Sensing Hands on Wednesdays at 6.30pm

 December 13th from 6.30pm will be the Christmas Party

 Classes restart on January 24th through until March 20th